-- 1. Check to see if the control networks in the node are working (see "Control Network Failure Recovery", page 304). - 2.
-Check to see if the serial reset cables to reset the node are working (see "Serial Cable Failure Recovery", page 304). - 3.
+1. Verify that the control networks in the node are working (see "Control Network Failure Recovery", page 316).

+- 2. Verify that the serial reset cables to reset the node are working (see "Serial Cable Failure Recovery", page 316). - 3.
 Verify that the sgi-cmsd port is the same in all nodes in the cluster. - 4.
 Check the node configuration; it should be consistent and correct. - 5.
-Check syslog and cmsd logs for errors.
+Check SYSLOG and cmsd logs for errors.
 If a node is not joining the cluster, check the logs of the nodes that are part of the cluster. - 6.
 If there are no hardware configuration problems, stop HA services in the node and restart HA services.